hashicorp/terraform-website/content/source/docs/enterprise-beta/api/run.html.md

 ## Upload Configuration Files

+-> **Note**: Uploading a configuration file automatically creates a run and associates with this configuration-version.
+Therefore it is unnecessary to [create a run on the workspace](#create-a-run-on-the-workspace) if a new file is uploaded.

 | Method | Path           |
 | :----- | :------------- |
 | POST | The upload URL is provided in the `upload-url` attribute in the `configuration-versions` resource |